 The term ‘bareback’ appeared in the gay press in the mid-1990s.
 It initially referred to intentional condomless anal intercourse, mainly among HIV-infected gay men (Gendin 1997).
 However, by the time Silverstein and Picano published a new edition of the iconic The Joy of Gay Sex in 2003, bareback was defined simply as condomless gay sex.

-Barebacking may also be viewed as a reinforcement of sexual identity, resistance to imposed behavioral norms, creating a new sexual and political identity, or a continuation of practices unaffected by organized messages to stop such practices.
+Barebacking may also be viewed as a reinforcement of sexual identity, resistance to imposed behavioral norms, creation of a new sexual and political identity, or a continuation of practices unaffected by organized messages to stop such practices.
 Thus providing a social identity for men who prefer unprotected sex, creating role models that celebrate the benefits of unprotected sex, changing social norms about protected and unprotected sexual practices, and establishing social and sexual networks of men who prefer unprotected sex.

-As a social identity, a barebacker is someone who practices intentional UAI [unprotected anal intercourse] and experiences it as ego-syntonic, or consistent with his sense of self: “I have bareback sex because this is who I am”‘.
+As a social identity, a barebacker is someone who practices intentional UAI [unprotected anal intercourse] and experiences it as ego-syntonic or consistent with his sense of self: “I have bareback sex because this is who I am”‘.

 Those who first purposefully took on the name associated with condomless sex as an identity were mostly gay males living with HIV.
 This was considered a defiant act against a society that told them their worth as a person was gone and that sexual activity for them was not only immoral and wrong but also criminal.
 Barebacking was viewed as a way to take back control of their sexual lives.
 This also included a significant reliance on “serosorting” for other guys living with HIV.
 This group also fought against the unproven prediction of an HIV superbug that would be transmitted between those living with the virus.

 Of course, this movement, if we can call it that, would not stay within these confines.
 Some even argue that as the number of guys choosing not to wear condoms rises, it pressures others to follow along.
-This is usually viewed through the lens of males aged 18-24 with the highest rate of condomless sex.
+This is usually viewed through the lens of males aged 18-24, with the highest rate of condomless sex.

-If you believe in peer pressure or not, there is no denying that the usage of condoms among gay males is dropping across every demographic.
+Whether you believe in peer pressure or not, there is no denying that the usage of condoms among gay males is dropping across every demographic.
 A 2016 Australian study of gay and bisexual men in 2011 and 2012 of 15,615 guys found:

 Overall, 38% had no casual partners (and are not included in this analysis, even if they did not use condoms with their partner), 28% always used condoms with casual partners, and 13% had no anal sex.
 That leaves 21% who reported anal sex without a condom with at least one casual partner in the previous year – this group was the focus of the study.